Adopt A Rescued Cat

 Today seems like the best day to meet your new best furry friend!

-We ask that you please complete our online application in detail, with the link to the application provided below.
-We ask for a minimum donation of $200 per kitten, for which you will be issued a tax receipt.
+If you think you might offer the right kind of home for Scruffy, please complete our online application form (link provided below).
+We ask for a donation of $250 for our rescued cats, for which you will receive a charitable tax receipt.

 Adoption Application : The first step